sej2020/Diffusion-TS-Storage/README.md

 # Diffusion Time Series Storage
 Fork of [CSDI](https://github.com/ermongroup/CSDI)

+Storage and analysis of time series data forms the foundation of IoT, edge computing, and personalized AI.
+In this paper, we present the design and architecture of a system for effectively using generative models for reducing the carbon footprint associated with time series data storage and processing.
+We utilize a score-based diffusion model for conditional time series generation that can replace conventional dataset storage at a fraction of the environmental impact.
+We intend integrate the model with a time-series database and provide low-friction interfaces for training and querying the model.

+This project is under development and can currently only support the compression of datasets that fit into RAM.

 ### How to Use the Query API

 You can use the `src/actions/query.py` script to query a model for regenerations of the dataset it represents.
 The model must be trained first using the training API.
 The global configuration for the query API is determined by the `config/query_config.yaml` file.